 The elimination of measles and rubella as well as the prevention of congenital rubella syndrome, forms part of a global elimination goal [1].
 Progress towards elimination is being monitored on an annual basis through a European Regional Verification Commission for Measles and Rubella Elimination (RVC) established in 2011 [1].
 Elimination of measles and rubella requires sustained overall immunisation coverage of more than 95% and maintenance of low levels of susceptibility across all subgroups of a population [1].

-This surveillance report is based on measles and rubella data from The European Surveillance System (TESSy) for the reporting period 1 September 2023 to 31 August 2024.
+This surveillance report is based on measles and rubella data from Epipulse Cases for the reporting period 1 February 2024 to 31 January 2025.
 The number of measles and rubella cases reported to ECDC may be subject to retrospective change.

 In this report, possible, probable and confirmed cases are presented together unless otherwise specified.
 EU case definitions are available for measles and rubella [2], however the definition used can vary by country.
 A summary of each country’s surveillance system, including the case definitions used, is available in the Surveillance Systems Overview Table [3].
 Cases classified as discarded (see notes) are not included in the report.